 Intake is done in January and September only

 - The common regulations for credit transfer and exemptions of the University of Nairobi shall apply.

-- A student seeking credit transfer or exemptions shall send a formal application to the Director of the Institute, justifying the request, and attaching relevant supporting documents.
+- A student seeking credit transfer or exemptions shall send a formal application to the Chair of the Department, justifying the request, and attaching relevant supporting documents.

 - Grades for transferred course units shall be entered in the student's transcript while the exempted course units shall be entered as 'exempt'.

 - Credit transfers in case of students who are in exchange program shall be applicable only to specific Memoranda of Understanding or Agreements signed in advance between the University of Nairobi and the collaborating universities/institutions for joint programs.

 Classes run during the evening hours only on a full-time basis.

 Mode of delivery